zealousweb/Media-Carousel-For-Guten-Blocks/readme.txt

 == Screenshots ==
+1. It will show Back-End Option for Media Carousel - Image and Video Upload Options
+2. It will show Back-End View for Media Carousel Section
-1.It will show Back-End Option for Media Carousel - Image and Video Upload Options 2.It will show Back-End View for Media Carousel Section 3.It will show Back-End Option for Media Carousel - How to Enable the Caption option
+3. It will show Back-End Option for Media Carousel - How to Enable the Caption option and How it will show Back-End Option for Media Carousel
+4. It will show Back-End Option for Media Carousel - How to change Border Radius option and How it will show Back-End Option for Media Carousel
+5. It will show Back-End Option for Media Carousel - How to Enable the FancyBox option
+6. It will show Back-End Option for Media Carousel - How to Enable the Navigation Arrows option
+7. It will show Back-End Option for Media Carousel - How to Enable the Navigation Dots option
+8. It will show Front-End View for Media Carousel when FancyBox is Enable
+9. It will show Front-End View for Media Carousel when Caption is Enable ,Dots is Enable and Enable the Navigation Arrows option
+10. It will show Back-End Option for Media Carousel - How to switch to other slider mode i.e Carousel Type
+11. It will show Front-End View for Media Carousel when Carousel Type is Enable

 == OUR OTHER PLUGINS ==